molixrawdi/tw6-r-01/README.md

  * **HAL (Hardware Abstraction Layer):** A friendlier layer that lets you say led.set_high() instead of writing a hex value to a specific memory address.
 ### A Note on "The Linker"
 The biggest hurdle for beginners is usually the **linker script** (memory.x).
 This file tells Rust, *"Hey, the Flash memory starts at address 0x08000000 and is 256KB big."* **The Good News:** Because you are using cargo-generate templates, this file is usually filled out for you!
-**Do you already have a piece of hardware on your desk, or are you looking to buy one today?**

 ## Raspberry pi 5 Rust development